M Idioms

 make points with (someone)

-- gain favor with someone
+- to gain favor with someone

-I am sure that the woman is more interested in making points with her boss than doing a good job.
+The woman is more interested in making points with her boss than doing a good job.

 make room for (someone or something)

-- arrange space for someone or something
+- to arrange space for someone or something

 We made room for the new computer in the spare room.